-1. Press releases are occasioned by a particular event; activities or publications by the Leopoldina that are especially or currently newsworthy are the main occasions.
-Other contemporary events that originate apart from the Leopoldina will also precipitate press work, for instance the dispatch of an expert list.
+1. Press releases are issued in response to a particular event.
+Activities or publications by the Leopoldina that are either specially or currently relevant and interesting to the media target group are the main occasions.
+Other current events originating outside the Leopoldina will also prompt press-related activities, for instance the dispatch of an expert list.

 2. Press releases provide comprehensive, transparent, candid and accurate information about events and topics.
-They should arouse interest in the readers and appeal to them emotionally.
+They generate interest and address readers with an emotional appeal.
 The use of exaggeration for this purpose is not acceptable.

-3. Each topic addressed in press releases should be placed in its proper societal and scientific context to the greatest possible degree.
+3. Each topic addressed in press releases is placed in its proper societal and scientific context to the greatest possible degree.

-4. Press releases should be written in a manner that is readily understandable.
-Technical terms should be used as little as possible and be always clarified.
-The releases should contain short sentences.
+4. Press releases are written in short sentences and in a manner that is universally understandable.
+Technical terms are used sparingly and are always clarified.

-5. Readers of press releases should be able to recognize that it is not “pure truths” that are being imparted but rather that there are indeed opposing views about which further information is available.
-Science should be characterized as a process in which findings are constantly being revised.
+5. Readers of press releases must be able to recognize that no "pure truths" are conveyed here, but that opposing opinions exist, about which they can obtain further information.
+Science is presented as a process in which findings are revised time and again if necessary.

-6. Statements and directives found in press releases should be accredited by name and accompanied by links to the corresponding sources.
-In particular, if reference is made to a scientific publication, that source must be identified.
+6. Statements and directives found in press releases are accredited by name and accompanied by links to the corresponding sources.
+In particular, if a reference is made to a scientific publication, that source will be named.

 Head of Department Press and Public Relations